kakooch/hpkvfs/README.md

 *   **Build System:** CMake
 *   **Core Libraries:** `libfuse` (Linux) / `macFUSE` (macOS), `libcurl`, `jansson`.
 *   **Key Mapping:**
-    *   File content for `/path/to/file` is stored under the key `/path/to/file`.
-    *   Metadata (mode, size, uid, gid, atime, mtime, ctime) for `/path/to/object` is stored as a JSON string under the key `/path/to/object.__meta__`.
+    *   Metadata (mode, size, uid, gid, atime, mtime, ctime, num_chunks, chunk_size) for `/path/to/object` is stored as a JSON string under the key `/path/to/object.__meta__`.
+    *   File content for `/path/to/file` is split into chunks (default ~3KB) and stored under keys like `/path/to/file.chunk0`, `/path/to/file.chunk1`, etc.
-    *   Directories do not have a content key; their existence is defined by their metadata key.
+    *   Directories do not have content keys; their existence is defined by their metadata key.
 *   **API Interaction:** All filesystem operations are mapped to HPKV REST API calls (`GET`, `POST`, `DELETE`).

 For more detailed information on the design choices and implementation strategy for each FUSE operation, please refer to the `hpkvfs_design.md` document included in this repository.

 ## Limitations & Known Issues

-*   **Debugging Status:** The current version has known issues with mounting and basic operations (like `ls`) that are still under investigation.
-Use with caution.
+*   **Chunking Validation Pending:** The file chunking logic has been implemented but requires runtime testing to confirm it correctly handles reads, writes, and truncates for files larger than the API limit.
 *   **Experimental Platforms:** macOS support is experimental.
 Windows is unsupported.
 *   **Atomicity:** The `rename` operation is not atomic.
 It involves copying data/metadata to the new location and then deleting the old location.
 An interruption during this process could lead to an inconsistent state.
 *   **`rmdir` Emptiness Check:** The current implementation of `rmdir` does not check if a directory is empty before attempting deletion via the API.
 This might lead to unexpected behavior or errors if the directory is not empty.
 *   **Performance:** Performance is directly tied to the latency and throughput of the HPKV REST API.
-Operations involving multiple API calls (like `write`, `truncate`, `rename`, `readdir`) may be significantly slower than local filesystem operations.
+Operations involving multiple API calls (like `write`, `truncate`, `rename`, `readdir`, especially with chunking) may be significantly slower than local filesystem operations.
-*   **Large Files:** The current `write` and `truncate` implementations read the entire file content into memory, modify it, and write it back.
-This is highly inefficient for large files.
-*   **Binary Data:** While efforts were made to handle binary data using `json_stringn` and size information from metadata, thorough testing across various binary file types is recommended, especially regarding JSON encoding/decoding.
+*   **Binary Data:** While efforts were made to handle binary data using `json_stringn` and size information from metadata, thorough testing across various binary file types is recommended, especially regarding JSON encoding/decoding within chunks.
-*   **Error Handling:** While basic error mapping and retries are implemented, complex failure scenarios or specific HPKV error conditions might require more sophisticated handling.
+*   **Error Handling:** While basic error mapping and retries are implemented, complex failure scenarios or specific HPKV error conditions might require more sophisticated handling, especially during multi-chunk operations.
 *   **Concurrency:** No explicit locking is implemented.
-Concurrent operations from multiple clients or processes might lead to race conditions or inconsistent states.
+Concurrent operations from multiple clients or processes might lead to race conditions or inconsistent states, particularly when modifying the same file's chunks or metadata.

 ## License